EduardoRodriguesF/quartz/doc/quartz.1.md

 : Add or patch a header.
 It expects one or more header entry in "key=value" format.

 ## query rm <*KEY*>...
-: Remove query params.
+: Remove query parameters.

 ## query ls
-: List all query params.
+: List all query parameters.

 ## BODY COMMAND
 Manage endpoint's request body.